s-kyungyong/Kronos/NLR_anlyses/Curation/README.md

 TrturKRN2B02G099990 is a low-confidence NLR

 ## Data Availability
 Curated NLRs were deposited in [Zenodo](https://zenodo.org/records/15539721).
+High- and medium-confidence NLRs were integrated into v2.1 annotations.

 ## Software Versions
 ```